 Baseline assessments are carried out in Nursery during the first half term to assess the child's starting points.
 These are reviewed throughout the year to enable progress to be monitored and to ensure that staff continue to plan for the needs of each child.
-Any concerns identified are discussed with the Pre-Prep SENCO and the child's parents.
+Any concerns identified are discussed with the Director of Learning Success and the child's parents.